 This article is going to answer your questions regarding the relationship between mathematics and data science.
 Once you have explored the applications of mathematics and statistics in machine learning and AI, you will discover the exciting career prospects that are in store for you.

-How is mathematics and statistics used in machine learning and AI?
+- How are mathematics and statistics used in machine learning and AI?

-A number of professionals already have the level of maths required to upskill in data science easily.
+A number of professionals already have the level of maths required to easily upskill in data science.